 Social Media Etiquettes

-Social media Etiquttes means how you treat others on the internet it is about being respectful, responsible, and thoughtful when posting, sharing or commenting on the internet.
-The good social media etiquttes take care of intellectual property rights, alway they treat others with respect, they do not share other person information, image or videos without consent.
+Social media ‘Etiquette’ means how you treat others on the internet; it is about being respectful, responsible, and thoughtful when posting, sharing, or commenting on the internet.
+Good social media etiquette takes care of intellectual property rights; they always treat others with respect, and they do not share another person’s information, image or videos without consent.

 - Protect your Privacy: Never share your personal information online.
 It includes your password, phone number, home address and email address.